 The WSBA Powerful Communities Project Initiative is designed to amplify communities who are denied justice due to systemic oppression, advance the WSBA’s mission and purposes outlined in General Rule 12.2, encourage public service by WSBA members, and implement the State Plan for the Coordinated Delivery of Legal Aid to Low-Income People.
 With funding from the Washington State Bar Foundation, organizations can apply for small grants to help them jumpstart new community-based projects and/or expand existing programs that benefit and provide services to people who denied justice due to systemic oppression.

-Our vision of success for the Powerful Communities Project is that organizations will be able to work with more people who experience poverty, develop or expand meaningful partnerships with community-based organizations serving underrepresented communities, and increase pro bono opportunities for WSBA members.
-Criteria, expectations, and more.
-Learn more here.
+Our vision of success for the Powerful Communities Projects is that grantee organizations will be able to work with more people who experience systemic oppression, develop or expand meaningful partnerships with community-based organizations serving communities who are harmed by systemic oppression, and to increase pro bono opportunities for WSBA members.

 We encourage organizations to collaborate with each other to develop innovative projects.
 We invite Qualified Legal Service Providers, Minority Bar Associations, and nonprofit organizations working with nonprofit legal organizations to apply!

 2022 Powerful Communities Project Grant Information

 Applications for the 2022 Powerful Communities Project will open on Wednesday, Dec.
 1. This year, we will award ten grantees with $5,000 grants, generously funded by the Washington State Bar Foundation.

 - Application will open on Wednesday, Dec.
 1, 2021.